pubnub/workshop-raspberrypi/projects-python/remote-led/README.md

-# IoT-fying Your LED: Remote-controlling LED
+# IoT-fying Your LED: Remote-controlling LED from Web Interface

-Let's create a super simple remote-controllable LED wth PubNub APIs.
+Let's create a super simple remote-controllable LED with PubNub APIs.

 ## Wiring an LED & Assemble the Circuit